trailofbits/krf/README.md

 # note that krfctl requires root privileges
 sudo ./src/krfctl/krfctl -F 'read,write'

-# tell krf to fault any program with a
+# tell krf to fault any program started by
-# personality of 28 (the value set by krfexec)
+# krfexec, meaning a personality of 28
 sudo ./src/krfctl/krfctl -T personality=28

 # may fault!